Using the Starter Scaffold

 The SSE endpoint subscribes to reply:<sessionId> and forwards each payload as an event-stream chunk.

 Batched channels — email, SMS, file-mailbox — hold the reply until the turn settles, then send a single message.
-The reply-dispatcher routes to batched:deliver, and response-collector writes a missive draft to the store.
+When a session's destination set carries a { kind: 'formatter:<channel>', formatterChannel: '<channel>' } entry, the router emits a delivery:formatter event; response-collector subscribes to that event and writes a missive draft to the store.
 The outbound edge (the IMAP/SMTP wrapper, say) reads the store inside Manifest.onComplete and sends from there.

 The choice of store depends on the application's durability needs: